Skip to main content

 “I think it would be a bold move that would bring Quebec a little bit more serious on this issue,” said Sauve.
 “I find that Quebec is dropping the ball big time and we need to initiate this.”

-City councillor Robert Beaudry holds the homeless file on the executive committee at city hall and said he shares Sauve’s sense of urgency but that declaring a state of emergency is not the way to go about it.
+Montreal councillor Robert Beaudry holds the homeless file on the executive committee at City Hall and said he shares Sauve’s sense of urgency but that declaring a state of emergency is not the way to go about it.

 He said it’s not just the cold that is killing people, but also drug use, which is an issue the provincial health network needs to address.